Simon125q/Simon125q/README.md

 # 💫 About Me:
-I'm computer science student who look to broaden my knowledge.<br>One of my major interest is machine learning and AI.<br>
+I'm computer science student who looks to excel knowledge.<br>One of my major interests is machine learning and AI.<br>

 ## 🌐 Socials: